 - .1 Trucks shall be equipped with tarpaulins of sufficient weights and size to cover the entire open area of the truck box.
 Regardless of weather conditions, tarpaulins shall be used. - .2 Vehicles used for the transportation of hot mix asphalt from the plant to the site of work shall have tight metal boxes previously cleaned of all foreign matter.
 The inside surface may be lightly lubricated with a soap solution just before loading.
 Excess lubrication will not be permitted. - .3 For purposes of checking asphalt mixture temperatures, trucks shall have an accessible 13 mm diameter hole drilled into the driver's side of the truck box, at a distance of 0.3 metres from the bottom of the box and 150 mm clear of the reinforcing ribs. - .4 The speed and weight of hauling trucks shall be regulated so that, in the opinion of the Engineer, no damage will occur to any portion of the work underway.
-The Contractor at their own expense shall repair any damage to the tack coat, prime coat or the existing surface caused by the Contractor's equipment.
+Any damage to the tack coat, prime coat or the existing surface caused by the Contractor's equipment shall be repaired by the Contractor at their own expense.